Dodgers vs. Brewers Player Props Betting Odds

 Freeman Stats

-- Freeman has recorded 159 hits with 43 doubles, two triples, 23 home runs and 55 walks.
-He has driven in 83 runs with 16 stolen bases.
+- Freeman has 162 hits with 45 doubles, two triples, 23 home runs and 55 walks.
+He has driven in 84 runs with 16 stolen bases.

 Freeman Recent Games